mperdeck/jsnlog-nodejs/README.md

 jsnlog-nodejs
 =============

 JSNLog for Node.js.
-Use jsnlog.js on both client and server.
+Log messages with jsnlog.js on both client and server.
 This package jsnlog-nodejs receives log messages from the client and stores them in your server side logs.

+Documentation and license information are at [nodejs.jsnlog.com](http://nodejs.jsnlog.com).